Updated: Jul 27

 In the past, withdrawal and terms associated with BIND have been somewhat interchangeable.
 This is no longer the case.
 Based on recent research, we now understand that these are two distinct effects of benzodiazepine use.

 BIND symptoms are typically longer lasting.
 There are dozens of symptoms — some claim more than a hundred — that can be attributed to BIND.
-The most frequently reported of these based on a recent survey are severe anxiety, difficulty focusing and distraction, low energy, and insomnia.
+The most frequently reported of these based on the benzodiazepine survey (2018-2019) are severe anxiety, difficulty focusing and distraction, low energy, and insomnia (Huff 2023).
 Others like memory loss, sensitivity to light, sound and smell, digestion difficulties, pain, akathisia, trembling, tinnitus, uncontrollable emotions, muscle weakness, pulls, and strains, were also common.
 These are thought to be attributed to neuroadaptation to the drugs, and recovery from this can take months, even years in some people.

 The Truth About BIND